cloudmesh/classes/_sources/faq.txt

 For this reason I myself use a Mac, but you probably can get much cheaper machines with similar specs elsewhere.

-Other students bought themselfs a cheap computer and installed Linux on it so they do not interfere with their work machines or with Windows.
+Other students bought themselves a cheap computer and installed Linux on it so they do not interfere with their work machines or with Windows.
 Given how inexpensive computers these days are this may be a reasonable idea.
 However, do not go too cheap have enough memory and